 - 1. The purpose of public comment is to allow the public to voice county-related requests, concerns and opinions during the public comment portion of the Commission meeting.
 If citizens would like to fill out a written comment concerning county-related service complaints, they are allowed to do so as this written comment will allow the governing authority to forward complaints to the appropriate department for review. - 2.
 Statements made during the public comment portion of the meeting do not necessarily reflect proven fact or the opinion of the Commission, the chief executive officer or the county as a whole. - 3.
-If the public comment section of the meeting becomes disorderly or disruptive, the elected official who is presiding over that portion of the meeting has the authority to immediately recess the meeting. - 4.
+If the public comment section of the meeting becomes disorderly or disruptive, the elected official who is presiding over that portion of the meeting has the authority to immediately recess the meeting or cease the public comment portion of the meeting. - 4.
 Any resident of DeKalb County will have the right to speak before any other member of the public. - 5.
-All public comment at Commission meetings is limited to matters on the Presentations, Public Hearing, Appointments, Consent Agenda, Preliminary Items and Items for Decision by the Board calendar on that day's regular Commission meeting agenda only - 6.
-It is within the discretion of the chair, subject to a full Commission vote, to allow public comment to be split before and after the meeting to allow for general county related topics. - 7.
+It is within the discretion of the chair, subject to a full Commission vote, to allow public comment to be split before and after the meeting to allow for orderly conduct of the Commission's business. - 6.
 The following additional rules shall apply to the public comment portion of each Commission meeting and should be read:

 The purpose of public comment is to allow the public to voice county-related requests, concerns or opinions during the Commission meeting.
 Speakers will only have the opportunity for one public comment per meeting.
 Each speaker must complete a speaker card and present it to the clerk before the beginning of the public comment portion of the meeting.
 Cards turned in to the clerk from the time the general meeting is convened (generally 9 A.M.) and by the beginning of public comment portion generally following presentations on the agenda.
 The clerk will accept cards on a first-come, first-served basis.

 Prior to the clerk's call for public comment, speakers who are residents of DeKalb County shall be allowed to speak before residents of other counties are allowed to speak.
 Once the public comment portion of the meeting begins, speaker cards will no longer be accepted.
 Speakers will be allowed to speak for three minutes each and public comment shall not exceed 30 minutes in length.
 When the buzzer sounds to indicate that time has run out, the speaker will be expected to immediately cease speaking and to yield the podium.
 Those who submitted speaker cards but did not speak because of the time allotment will be allowed to speak first at the next regularly scheduled